Grow Something Real This Summer

 Join us for a summer that doesn’t come prepackaged.

 Kids who spend time at The Homegrown School usually come home muddy and sun-kissed as our days are filled with outdoor movement, making, meaning, and just enough mayhem to keep things interesting!
-Whether they’re tending to living things, building something useful, learning about the natural world on our quaint one-acre campus or splashing their way through a sensory-rich afternoon, campers ages 6–12 are given space to explore, create, and belong.
+Whether they’re tending to living things, building something useful, learning about the natural world on our quaint one-acre campus or splashing their way through a sensory-rich afternoon, campers ages 6–14 are given space to explore, create, and belong.

 Families can register for the entire summer session or week by week for flexible summer fun.

-Homegrown's camp experience rooted in curiosity, responsibility, grit, fun, and the messy magic of doing meaningful things together!
+Homegrown's camp experience is rooted in curiosity, responsibility, grit, fun, and the messy magic of doing meaningful things together!
 All to build the kind of childhood memories you can’t manufacture—only grow.

 Real Work, Real Play, Real Fun!